ARM-software/gator/README_Streamline.txt

 Further, the l2c-310 counter can be disabled by providing an offset of zero, ex:
 	insmod gator.ko l2c310_addr=0

+*** CCN-504 ***

+CCN-504 is disabled by default.
+To enable CCN-504, insmod gator module with the ccn504_addr=<addr> parameter where addr is the base address of the CCN-504 configuration register space (PERIPHBASE), ex: insmod gator.ko ccn504_addr=0x2E000000.

 *** Compiling an application or shared library ***

 Recommended compiler settings: